AStroCvijo/Indexer/README.md

 # File Indexer - CLI tool

-A CLI tool that indexes a given folder and allows efficient searching for string occurrences.
+A CLI tool that indexes a given folder and allows efficient searching for string occurrences. <br />
+***The code changed after the deadline for JetBrains internship application because I found a better approach to the problem.
+If you only find the code that was submitted before the deadline relavant here is that version of the code [Original Code](https://github.com/AStroCvijo/Indexer_2/tree/2c36111e3e33ed813ecdb60995e40ebc20edd68f)***

 ## Instructions